ironhack-rmt-materials/wd-lesson-guide-and-resources/extra - post bootcamp/a - postbootcamp.md

       - you will never be prepared enough
       - there will always be things I don't know
     - "SMART" goals (https://tools.thecoachingtoolscompany.com/wp-content/uploads/2020/11/TCTC-Infographic-SMART-Goals-Explained-1200x628-1.jpg)
+    - Extra advice on SMART goals:
+      - Track (keep track of your progress)
+      - Review goals often
+      - Be kind with you

 - Emotions & Mental health (40m.)